Scavenger Hunt

 Maymont Nature Center, Farm & Virginia Wildlife Trail

-Many people do not realize the Virginia Air & Space Center in Hampton is the official visitor center for NASA Langley Research Center.
-The facility features interactive aviation exhibits, more than 30 historic aircraft, a hands-on space exploration gallery, unique space flight artifacts, and much more.
-The Center is also home to the Apollo 12 Command Module and the Orion PA-1 Test Vehicle.
-The new Space Exploration Gallery and Adventures in Early Learners Gallery The SPACE (Smile, Play, Achieve, Create, Explore), invites guests of all ages to celebrate the spirit of exploration through state-of-the-art exhibits that explore our solar system.
-The Center also recently renovated the IMAX theatre, where visitors can see shows like the Grand Canyon, Great Bear Rainforest and The Story of Earth making this a wonderful science daytrip for families.
+The Virginia Air & Space Center in Hampton is the official visitor center for NASA Langley Research Center.
+The facility features interactive aviation exhibits, historic aircraft, a space exploration gallery full of hands-on exhibits, and more.
+Kids will be able to see the Apollo 12 Command Module and the Orion PA-1 Test Vehicle in person or explore the solar system through state-of-the-art exhibits.
+Don’t miss the Center’s IMAX theatre, with shows like the Grand Canyon, Great Bear Rainforest, and The Story of Earth.
+General admission, which includes an IMAX show, is free for members or $19-$22.50 for all others.
+IMAX-only tickets are $8-$10 or free for members.

-Just down the road from Hampton is the Virginia Living Museum in Newport News–Virginia’s Animal Attraction and Dino Destination.
-The museum is home to over 250 species of animals that live in the state, and one of the largest displays of native plants in the Commonwealth.
-The museum’s Underground Gallery allows visitors to experience geology in action, and the state-of-the-art Abbitt Planetarium Theater offers a fully digital simulation of the sky in the 71-seat space.
-Young palentologists will want to visit just for the permanent outdoor dinosaur exhibit.
-Walk through the woods to discover realistic one-third to full-size dinos from the Jurassic and Cretaceous periods.
-Enjoy a photo opp with a baby T. Rex and get little hands dirty searching for fossils in the dig pits.
-If you haven’t visited in a while, the dinosaur area has been greatly expanded in 2023 – you can spend hours here with your little ones playing in the shade.
+Just down the road from Hampton is the Virginia Living Museum in Newport News.
+The museum is home to over 250 species of Virginia animals and one of the largest displays of native plants.
+Watch the veterinary team care for animals in real time.
+Visit the Underground Gallery to experience geology in action or the Abbitt Planetarium Theater to see a digital simulation of the sky.
+Young paleontologists will want to visit just for the permanent outdoor dinosaur exhibit, where they can walk through the woods to discover realistic dinosaur models or dig in the fossil pits.
+Admission is $16.95-$23.95; members and children ages 2 and below are free.

 National Air & Space Museum